Thordata/thordata-sdk-spec/README.md

 - Error code handling precedence and mappings
 - Network/proxy behavior notes (especially for restricted networks)

+Any change to v1.json requires bumping sdk-spec submodule in all SDK repos (or explicitly postponing the bump).

 ## Files

 ### `v1.json` (Canonical artifact)